 Starting the Engine

-This chapter covers the learning to drive basics of moving off and stopping.
+This chapter covers the basics of moving off and stopping.
 Before starting the engine, you must always remember to take the precautions of checking that the parking brake is applied and the gear lever is in neutral.

 The next thing you need to do is make sure that the steering lock is disengaged.
-This is a simple security device which locks the wheel in place when the key is removed so that it cannot be steered.
+This is a simple security device which locks the wheel in place when the key is removed so that it can’t be turned.
 If the key won’t turn, just move the steering wheel up and down a little until the key clicks and releases the lock.

 Turning the Key

 When you turn the key it goes through three positions.
 The first releases the steering lock.
-In the first position you can also operate some of the minor controls.
+In this position you can also operate some of the minor controls.

 The second position is the ignition.
 When the ignition is turned on, the warning lights will light up on the dashboard’s instrument panel.
 You should always check that those lights are working before starting the engine; familiarise yourself with what these lights mean.
 When you turn the key to the ignition position, you can also operate all the main electrical controls of the car.

 The Biting Point

 First thing is to put the clutch down and hold it there, then face your palm towards your left on the lever and select first gear.
 Now very lightly press on the accelerator to set the gas so you hear a steady hum, then keep your right foot still.
 Listen to the engine and slowly bring the clutch up until you hear the sound change then keep your feet steady.
 That’s the biting point.

 Even this simplest of driving skills may not go right first time.
 Often the vehicle will stall or begin moving forward if you bring the clutch up too high.
 In the event of a stall, check that the parking brake is on and select neutral before restarting the engine.
 Stalling can be a regular occurrence at this stage.
 But you mustn’t worry if this happens or rush the restarting procedure.